dguest/atlas-dl/_episodes/07-merge-request.md

 {: .prereq}

 This episode explains the standard ATLAS procedure for pushing changes to code back to the original authors.
+Once you are comfortable with this procedure, you will be in a position to start contributing to the ATLAS Athena code base using the same procedure, described [here](https://atlassoftwaredocs.web.cern.ch/gittutorial/).
 If you've contributed to open source projects on github the procedure should be familiar, with a few "gitlab" specific differences.

 # Pushing your changes to your fork

-First let's make sure your remotes are set up properly:
+First let's make sure your remote repositories are set up properly:

 ~~~
 git remote -v